tamu-edu-students/UMAaaS/README.md

 1. Create new Cloud9 environment
    Keep everything default except switch Platform to Ubuntu
 2. Increase the size of you Cloud9 to 20gb, instructions here: https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html
-3. Run these commands in Cloud9 terminal:
+3. Run these commands in Cloud9 terminal (obviously, change the github address to your own fork):

 npm install -g yarn
 rvm install 2.6.5